kitchokly/quartz/content/📖4 Notes as constructions of knowledge.md

 ---
-title: Notes as constructions of knowledge
+title: 📖 Notes as constructions of knowledge
 enableToc: false
-tags:
-  - 📖 Paper
 ---

 An exception to the concern for note accuracy stems from approaches which recognize the constitutive rather than representational role note-taking plays in the production of knowledge.
 As a form of writing, note-taking is an inherently creative act, always involving thought rather than simply representing it ([Gibbs, 2007](References/Gibbs,%202007.md)).
 This suggests that representational accuracy should not be the sole goal for good note-taking as it ignores the role of the researcher in their observations and the knowledges they produce ([Gibbs, 2007](References/Gibbs,%202007.md)).